 to meet your busy lifestyle.

-The MS in Dietetics requires completion of 36 credit hours, including 9 core credits*, 6 OSU Nutrition Sciences Core credits**, 18 elective credits and 3 Non-thesis creative component credits**.
-The non-thesis course includes a comprehensive examination, research paper and presentation as the final requirement for graduate students in NSCI's Master of Science degree, non-thesis option.
+The MS in Dietetics requires completion of 36 credit hours, including 9 core credits*, 6 OSU Nutrition Sciences Core credits**, 18 elective credits and 3 credits of a Graduate Capstone course.
+The capstone course includes a comprehensive examination, research paper and presentation as the final requirement for graduate students in NSCI's Master of Science degree, non-thesis option.
 A faculty advisor and the graduate committee from the Nutritional Sciences department must approve a student’s schedule of courses.

 Program Core Credits: